leonawicz/memery/cran-comments.md

-## Patch release
+## Update release
-This is a patch release submission.
+This is an update release submission.
 In this version I have:

-* Skipped a `sysfonts::font_add` font import call and two subsequent unit tests on Solaris builds and on non-TRAVIS-CI Linux builds where the given font is not available on the system and pre-installation cannot be ensured.

-This was the only error in the build results.
-Package functionality was not otherwise affected.

-* Also removed `dplyr` package from DESCRIPTION Imports, no longer needed.
-This fixes a NOTE previously thrown on Mac builds where `dplyr` was used only in unit testing and vignette building.
-But it is now removed entirely, including from tests and vignette.
+* Added a demo Shiny app for the package.
+This app has its own package dependencies that are not otherwise required by this package.
+These packages have been added to the DESCRIPTION Imports field for demo app functionality:
+    * shiny
+    * shinycssloaders
+    * shinyBS
+    * colourpicker

+* Added animated gif support as an OPTIONAL functionality.
+It is a small, niche functionality used by only one package function.
+Therefore I do not want to require users to install the `magick` package and the external ImageMagick software on their system just because this optional edge case exists.
+I have added the `magick` package to the DESCRIPTION Suggests field.
+If a user attempts to use this animated gif functionality without installing `magick` and ImageMagick, they will be gracefully notified at the console of these additional, optional installation requirements.
+There are no errors or unexpected behavior.

 ## Test environments
-* local Windows 10 install, R 3.4.2
+* local Windows 10 install, R 3.4.3
-* ubuntu 14.04 (on travis-ci), R 3.4.2
+* ubuntu 14.04 (on travis-ci), R 3.4.3
 * win-builder (devel and release)

 ## R CMD check results

 0 errors | 0 warnings | 0 notes

-* This is a patch release.
+* This is an update release.

 ## Downstream dependencies
 I have also run R CMD check on downstream dependencies of memery